 Dili International School developed organically to accommodate the needs of the East Timorese and expatriate community in the immediate 'post-independence' developmental period.

 Working in Timor Leste in the early 2000s and with a need to educate their own three children, Carmel Bates and Tony Haritos started Dili International School from their home in Kampong Alor in July 2002.
 In February 2003 they leased a large building in Pantai Kelapa, with all grades of Primary School now available.
 Preschool and playgroup classes were soon added.
 In January 2006, as a consequence of many requests for Secondary schooling, the Secondary Distance Education Support program was started.

-The civil unrest or Crisis of 2006, saw a decline in families in Timor-Leste either voluntarily or at the urging of their employers.
-DIS responded to the crisis by closing early for the holiday break and reopened having lost no student contact time.
+The civil unrest or 'Crisis of 2006', saw a decline in families in Timor-Leste, either voluntarily or at the urging of their employers.
+DIS responded by closing early for the holiday break and soon reopened, having lost no student contact-time.

 Preschool and Playgroup was moved to a nearby location at the end of 2006, and a Community Preschool - for local Timorese children and the children of our Timorese staff members - was also started, known as' Fini Moris' in Tetun, or 'Growing Seed'.